is-project-4th-year/team-profile-site-the-agile-avenger/documentation.md

 **Firdaws Mohammed**

 - To solve a merge conflict and having to approve a PR.
+I learnt how to rebase a commit and merge it to the main branch.
 -
 -
 -